joboccara/pipes/README.md

 This library provides output iterators that enrich and complement the ones of the STL, such as `std::back_inserter`.

+All iterators are located in the namespace `fluent`.

 #`sorted_inserter`

 In the majority of cases where it is used in algoritms, `std::inserter` forces its user to provide a position.
 It makes sense for un-sorted containers such as `std::vector`, but for sorted containers such as `std::set` we end up choosing begin or end by defult, which doesn't make sense: